nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Usage
 The `star` command format is as shown below:

-`star INDEX`
+`star RECIPE_NUMBER`

-- *INDEX* is the index of the recipe in the current recipe list.
+- The *RECIPE_NUMBER* refers to the index number shown in the displayed recipe book
-- *INDEX* can be positive integers only
+- The *RECIPE_NUMBER* must be a positive integer starting from 1 and must exist in the recipe book

 #### Implementation